Show All Answers

 All City of Battle Ground utility bills are mailed out on the last business day of every month and are due on the 20th of the following month.
 For example, if January 31st is the last business day of the month, the bill is sent out on that day and is due on the 20th of February.

-For 2018, the minimum monthly bill for new customers is $83.71 per month, which includes the first 3 units of water usage.
+For 2019, the minimum monthly bill for new customers is $86.05 per month.
 For further information, please visit the Utility Services and Rates page.

 The city offers a number of ways to pay your utility bill.